The TFSA account is by far the most important account in your portfolio! Don’t ignore it and put it to work as soon as you can.

 Accessing Your Contribution Details

-As soon as you file a tax return, you should have an account with the Canada Revenue Agency, and you can always check the status of your contribution room under your account.
+If file a tax return, you should have an account with the Canada Revenue Agency.
+You can always check the status of your contribution room under your account.
 Financial institutions are required to report the contributions, but they do it leisurely.

 You need to create an account.
 It’s pretty helpful to have the account, and you can manage your direct deposit for your tax return.